 Lisa Marek, Director

 Lisa Marek has been mentoring and working with kids for over 20 years.
-In the past she has served as a mentor/chaperon for “Kids for Christ” ski program, cheer leading coach in the local high school, prayer leader in church, 4-H helper, and helped in many school classrooms.
-She has taken extensive schooling in the Christian counseling area, been trained in the Foster Care system, and is a Certified “Parent Coach”.
-Her passion is prayer, worship and helping kids be set free from trauma and pain from their past.
+In the past she has served as a mentor/chaperon for “Kids for Christ” ski program, cheerleading coach in the local high school, prayer leader in church, 4-H helper, and she has helped in many school classrooms.
+She has taken extensive schooling in the Christian counseling area, been trained in the Foster Care system, and is a Certified “Parent Coach.”
+Her passion is prayer, worship, and helping kids be set free from trauma and pain from their past.
 Her heart is to see a changed generation that can walk in joy and peace in what God has called them for.
-She is a Montana native raised in the Tobacco Valley who enjoys fishing, skiing, camping, hiking and riding her Harley’s.
-Lisa has been married to Ken Marek since 1984 and has 2 children, Patrick and fiance Anna who live in Colorado, and daughter Jessica and son-in-law Josh who live in Kalispell, Montana.
+She was ordained as a pastor in 2017.
+She is a Montana native raised in the Tobacco Valley who enjoys fishing, skiing, camping, hiking and riding her Harleys.
+Lisa has been married to Ken Marek since 1984 and has 2 children and 6 grandchildren, son Patrick and daughter-in-law Anna who live in Colorado with their two sons, and daughter Jessica and son-in-law Josh who live in Kalispell, Montana, along with their three sons and one daughter.

 Todd Call, Clinical Consultant/Clinical Therapist